datamapper/dm-dev/README.md

     | jruby | pass | pass | pass | pass | pass |
     | rbx | pass | pass | pass | pass | pass |

+## Using the thor tasks inside the source directories

+When inside any DM repo directory, leaving out a directory to include means the task will only operate on the repo residing in the current working directory.

+This means that when you're working on a gem, you can simply `cd` into that directory, and then run any of the tasks without explicitly providing the `-i` option to scope the task to only some gem(s).

+Example:

+    export DM_DEV_ROOT=/path/to/dm/dev/root
+    cd $DM_DEV_ROOT/dm-validations

+    thor dm:sync
+    thor dm:bundle:install
+    thor dm:spec
+    thor dm:implode

+All the above commands will only use dm-validations.
+Of course you can still pass any other options to the commands.
+If you want to overwrite that behavior, specify `-i all` explicitly.

 ## The available ruby API

     # All the methods below accept the following options.